ISISComputingGroup/ibex_user_manual/Simulating-Scripts.md

 Simulated Genie Python
 ======================

 Before running a script on real hardware you may want to check that the script will behave as expected and contains no errors.
 To help do this `genie_python` has a simulated mode where commands that would normally communicate with hardware instead print what they are doing.
-To get in and out of simulation mode there is a [context manager](https://www.geeksforgeeks.org/context-manager-in-python/) that can be used like:
+To get in and out of simulation mode there is a [context manager](https://www.geeksforgeeks.org/context-manager-in-python/) which will turn simulation mode on only for the code inside it's scope and will then turn it off for you after.
+This can be used like:

 ```python
 with g.sim.Simulate():